lcmd-epfl/molecular_data_explorer/README.md

 # Molecular data explorer

-Dash script to create a web app to visualize molecular data and 3d molecular geometries
+Python script to create a web app with Dash to visualize molecular data and 3d molecular geometries